RATHOD-SHUBHAM/SegmentAnything/README.md

 > The code requires python>=3.8, as well as pytorch>=1.7 and torchvision>=0.8.

-Please follow the instructions here to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

 Install Segment Anything: